bioverse-srl/bioverse_website/README.md

 # Bioverse Landing Page

+This website is built using the theme [Airspace-Jekyll](https://github.com/ndrewtl/airspace-jekyll).
 This Jekyll theme is a port of [ThemeFisher's](https://themefisher.com) [Airspace template](https://themefisher.com/products/airspace-free-bootstrap-website-template/).
 It is released under ThemeFisher's [license](https://themefisher.com/license) , which requires attribution.
 Concern about the licnese please contact with [them](mailto:themefisher@gmail.com)

 ## Steps for Setup: